luisgerhorst/chat-v1/README.md

 1. Install node.js, you find a guidance for Mac, Windows, Ubuntu and a few more systems on http://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager

+2. Install npm with the command "curl http://npmjs.org/install.sh | sh".

-2. Download the chat and navigate to it's directory.
+4. Download the chat and navigate to it's directory.

+5. Install all required node modules defined in package.json with "npm install".

-4. Open the command line and navigate to the chat's directory, then execute server.js with node by typing "nohup node server.js &" and you're done!
+6. Execute server.js with node by typing "nohup node server.js &", you're done!
 (If you just type "node server.js", the process stops when you close the Terminal.)

-5. Optional: Delete the content of messages.json with a text editor.

 # More